What Food is Nebraska Best Known For? Runza!

 You may have your Runza but not yet ready to eat.
 No need to worry, you can always freeze it and throw in the microwave or oven when ready.
 However, you should not just put your Runzas in the freezer as it is.
 Here’s how to best freeze your Runzas for later:

-* Rest it on a baking sheet and leave on the freezer tray until it starts to harden.
+*Rest it on a baking sheet and leave it in the freezer tray until it starts to harden.
 You can then add it to your freezer bag and put it away.

 For fresh frozen Runzas, you will need to bake for a little longer (30-35 minutes) than the fresh ones.